mertcank1/Academic-Resume2/README.md

 $\textcolor{blue}{\textbf{Life is Blue}}$

-you can reach academic resume draft in this repo.
+You can reach the academic resume draft in this repo.
 Enjoy it!

 <img src="https://github.com/mertcank1/Academic-Resume2/blob/main/Ali_bowling.gif?raw=true" alt="drawing" width="200"/>